 Window Scrubbing Tools

-This type of cover is what will slip onto the T-bar pictured above.
 You have a wide variety of styles, sizes and manufacturers to choose from.
-I have found that the “porcupine” made by Ettore does the best job.
+I have found that the porcupine made by Ettore does the best job.
 It is a heavy duty white fiber sleeve with interwoven scrubbing bristles.
 If you have tinted windows though, you will want to use a softer sleeve without bristles to avoid scratching the tint.
-Just a reminder - if you’re using the T- handle make sure you order the right size sleeve.
+Just a reminder - if youre using the T- handle make sure you order the right size sleeve.

 The scraper is only to be used to remove stubborn debris that regular scrubbing will not.
 Scrapers come in a couple different sizes and designs.
-I recommend the 6” with the angled handle.
+I recommend the 6 with the angled handle.
 Each handle is designed to carry a double edged blade.
-Always use stainless steel blades, they are thinner and will resist rusting over the carbon blades.
+Always use stainless steal blades, they are thinner and will resist rusting over the carbon blades.

 It is very important to know how to properly use a scraper on glass.
-The following links will give detailed instructions and techniques for you to follow closely.
+This link will give detailed instructions and techniques for you to follow closely. (this link will also be added soon).

 Window Scrubbing Tools